2002Quang/matlab-codes-for-bachelor-thesis/README.md

 # MATLAB Codes for Bachelor Thesis

-This repository contains MATLAB scripts and functions developed for polyhedron plotting and calculation, as part of a Bachelor thesis project.
+This repository contains MATLAB scripts and functions developed for polyhedron plotting and calculation, particularly cuboid and prism, as part of a Bachelor thesis project.
 The codebase is designed to support geometric visualization and computational tasks related to polyhedra, including:

 - Plotting various types of polyhedra in 2D and 3D
 - Calculating properties such as volume, surface area, vertices, edges, and faces